 Women are born with their lifetime supply of eggs within the ovaries.
-Each month follicles, each of which contains one egg, are recruited under the influence of follicle stimulating hormone.
+Each month follicles, each of which contains one egg, are recruited under the influence of follicle stimulating hormone (FSH).
 One follicle will become dominant, develop to maturity, and be ovulated.

 Ovarian reserve is a measure of the “quality” of the eggs remaining within the ovaries.
-Ovarian reserve naturally declines as a woman ages and approaches the menopause.
-However, diminished reserve can occur in younger women due to perimenopause, genetics, or for unknown reasons.
+Ovarian reserve naturally declines as a woman ages and approaches menopause.
+However, diminished reserve can occur in younger women due to perimenopause, genetics or for unknown reasons.

-In the standard infertility evaluation, levels of the hormones FSH, LH, and estradiol are measured on day 3.
-An elevated FSH level on day 3 is one indication of poor ovarian reserve or that the menopause is approaching.
+In the standard infertility evaluation, levels of the hormones FSH, luteinizing hormone (LH) and estradiol are measured on day 3.
+An elevated FSH level on day 3 is one indication of poor ovarian reserve or that menopause is approaching.
 Learn more about female hormone evaluations.

-A poor CCCT test, regardless of patient age, indicates that their will be a decreased response to injectable FSH in assisted reproductive technology cycles.
+A poor CCCT, regardless of your age, indicates that there will be a decreased response to injectable FSH in assisted reproductive technology cycles.
 Pregnancy success rates are very low in these women and there is an increased chance of miscarriage.